Suskha/TILL/README.md

 $ mysqlimport -u root -p --local databaseName location
 $ mysqlimport -u root -p --local --fields-teminated-by=",", --lines-terminated-by="\r\n" location
 ```

+##### 24. To get distinct data from similar data

+	SELECT DISTINCT * FROM tableName;

+##### 25. To create custom column with its own structure

+	SELECT CONCAT(tablefield, ', ',tablefield) FROM tableName; # to view only
+	SELECT CONCAT(tablefield, ', ',tablefield) AS newTableFieldName FROM tableName; # giving name to new concated data
+	SELECT tablefield1,tablefield1-1 AS newName FROM tableName;

+##### 26. Subqueries

+	SELECT tableField FROM tableName WHERE tableField > (
+	SELECT tableField FROM tableName  --it is done first
+	) ORDER BY tableField;

+##### 27. JOIN

+left outer join

+	SELECT tablename1.tablefield , tablename2.tablefiled FROM tablename1 LEFT OUTER JOIN tablename2 ON tablename1.tablefield = tablename2.tablefield;
+	--selects all value from left table i.e tablename1

+right outer join

+	SELECT tablename1.tablefield , tablename2.tablefiled FROM tablename1 RIGHT OUTER JOIN tablename2 ON tablename1.tablefield = tablename2.tablefield;
+	 --selects all value from right table i.e tablename2

+##### 28. UNION

+	SELECT tablefield1,tablefield2 FROM tablename WHERE tablefield3 > something
+	UNION
+	SELECT tablefield1,tablefield2 FROM tablename WHERE tablefield4 > something;
+	-- UNION removes duplicate entry and UNION ALL keeps duplicate entry

+##### 29. fulltext searching

+	ALTER TABLE tableField ADD FULLTEXT(tablefield);
+	-- to enable fulltext in tablefield
+	SELECT tablefield FROM tableName WHERE Match(tableField) Against('search item');
+	-- tableField should be fulltext enabled
+	SELECT tablefield FROM tableName WHERE Match(tableField) Against('+search item -notincluded item' IN BOOLEAN MODE);

+##### 30. To create view

+	CREATE VIEW viewName AS SELECT filedNmae FROM tableName
+	ORDER BY fieldName;

 ##### Data types used by my sql